Meowllow/Meowllow/src/generators/GENERATORS.md

 This file documents the purpose and output of each generator in the Meowllow project.
 It helps maintain clarity about what each script does and where it outputs its results.

+> [!IMPORTANT]
+> Most generators output files into *other* Meowllow repositories.
+> Make sure all Meowllow repositories are cloned into the **same parent folder**, or the generators will not be able to write their files.

 ---

 ## 0. Build Script (`build.js`)